rancher/fleet-docs/docs/webhook.md

                 number: 80
 ```

-If want to have the webhook available using the same host name as your Rancher or another service, you can use the following YAML with the URL http://your.domain.com/gitjob.
-The below YAML is specifc for the Nginx Ingress Controller:
+If you want to have the webhook available using the same host name as your Rancher or another service, you can use the following YAML with the URL http://your.domain.com/gitjob.
+The below YAML is specific for the Nginx Ingress Controller:

 ```yaml
 apiVersion: networking.k8s.io/v1